 With a wife and three children, Ingram continues to pursue his artistic aspirations in Richmond, TX.

-The world shows its face everyday, you just have to pay attention.
+The world shows it's face every day, you just have to pay attention.
 Who are we?
-This is a question that has fueled an even better question, “who am I”?
-All that I’ve known of myself and my African American culture has been taught to me with huge omissions of information by society and school systems by choice and some misinformation from my family by being victims of the same circumstances.
-In recent years, I have come to a realization that I will make efforts to connect to my true being.
+This is a question that has fueled an even better question, who am I?
+All that I've known of my family and my African American culture has been taught to me with huge omissions of information by society and school systems by choice, then some misinformation from my family by being victims of the same circumstances.
+In recent years, I have come to realize that I can make my own efforts to connect to my true being.

-My art focuses on this turning point with taking a more traditional medium in oil pastel, portraying urban contemporary themes.
-I love the vibrant color and contrast of the oil pastels to bring the subject matter of the work to life.
-Recent works have found me to pair oil pastel with acrylics adding more graphic elements and dynamic compositions.
-My work chooses to explore greater possibilities with what I feel has been an overlooked medium in oil pastels and challenging people’s perception of them.
+My art focuses on this turning point with taking a more traditional medium, in oil pastel, portraying urban African American Contemporary themes.
+I love the vibrant color and contrast of oil pastels to bring the subject matter of the work to life.
+Recent works have found me to pair oil pastel with acrylic backgrounds adding more graphic elements and dynamic compositions to orchestrate a play between traditional and contemporary styles.
+My work chooses to explore greater possibilities with what I feel has been an overlooked medium in oil pastels and challenging people's perception of them.